aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 Another alternative is Nicholas Negroponte's variation, where an AI should help a human accomplish goals in the same way a human would @smith2006history.

 Yet another alternative is the Winograd schema challenge (WSC) introduced by Levesque in 2012, and named after computer scientist Terry Allen Winograd (1946-).
-This test involves specific questions, similar to the "large ball crashing through the table" example we discussed earlier, that are aimed at probing a system's competence at resolving implicit references that require common sense knowledge and reasoning.
+This test involves specific questions, similar to the example about the "table and the ball" we discussed earlier, that are aimed at probing a system's competence at making common-sense inferences on sentences.

 // https://d-kz.medium.com/evaluating-gpt-3-and-gpt-4-on-the-winograd-schema-challenge-reasoning-test-e4de030d190d

 == The Chinese Room Argument

-Obviously, the merits, implications and interpretations of the results offered by a successfully passed instance of a Turing Test are controversial topics to say the least in the philosophy of mind.
-Years before the advent of LLMs, in 1980, philosopher John Searle (1932-) first made public his famous Chinese Room Argument @searle1999chinese.
+Obviously, the merits, implications and interpretations of the results offered by a successfully passed instance of a Turing Test are controversial in the philosophy of mind.
+Years before the advent of modern day LLMs, in 1980, philosopher John Searle (1932-) first published his famous Chinese Room Argument @searle1999chinese.

 In the mental experiment, Searle urges us (non-Chinese speakers) to imagine ourselves being locked up in a room filled with books on how to manipulate Chinese symbols algorithmically.
 One will find that he/she is able to communicate with the outside world only through a narrow interface of textual messages written on slips of paper and passed through the door.